Dr. Phil Embeds With ICE on Immigration Raid in Chicago

 “These are known criminals and terrorists.
 We are talking about murderers, child traffickers, child rapists.
 We’re talking about bad actors,” McGraw said.

-The TV personality’s participation comes after he endorsed former President Donald Trump during a campaign rally last year, calling the move an “act of rebellion.”
+The TV personality’s participation comes after he endorsed President Donald Trump during a campaign rally last year, calling the move an “act of rebellion.”

 The controversial media personality, who has a doctoral degree in clinical psychology and is a licensed psychologist, began his showbiz career with a featured segment on The Oprah Winfrey Show in the 1990s.
-As his popularity grew, he left Texas and moved to Los Angeles to launch his advice show in September 2002.
-He has since returned to Texas.

-The network, which McGraw launched in 2024 after ending his long-running deal with CBS Media Ventures in California, has faced difficulties, including laying off nearly 40 staff members shortly after launching, according to WFAA, the ABC affiliate in Dallas, Texas.
+Since setting up operations in Texas, his company has faced difficulties, including laying off nearly 40 staff members shortly after launching, according to WFAA, the ABC affiliate in Dallas.

 Discover more from Urban Hollywood 411